Deploying a Model

 Documentation for model inference components and their quality attributes.
 While it is fairly standard to provide a technical description of how to invoke a model inference function or service, what type of parameters it expects, and in what format it returns results, it can be very challenging to provide comprehensive documentation.

-• The intended use cases of a model and its capabilities may be obvious to the creator but not necessarily to an application developer looking for a model to support a specific task.
-For example, a translation model may be intended by its developers for translating typical text but not for slang, and it should not be relied upon in safety-critical applications such as translating medical diagnoses.
+The intended use cases of a model and its capabilities may be obvious to the creator but not necessarily to an application developer looking for a model to support a specific task.
+For example, a translation model may be intended by its developers for translating typical text but not for slang, and it should not be relied on in safety-critical applications such as translating medical diagnoses.
 Documenting intended use cases can also foster deliberation about ethical concerns when using the model.

-• The supported target distribution for which the model was trained is often difficult to capture and describe.
-The target distribution is roughly equivalent to pre-conditions in traditional software and asks what kind of inputs are supported by the model and which are out of scope.
+The supported target distribution for which the model was trained is often difficult to capture and describe.
+The target distribution is roughly equivalent to preconditions in traditional software and asks what kind of inputs are supported by the model and which are out of scope.
 For example, should an OCR model work on all kinds of images or does it expect the text to be horizontal?
 Are emojis part of the target distribution too?
-It may be hard to characterize any target distribution for some large foundation models, but for most models trained for specific tasks have an explicit or implicit target distribution.
+It may be hard to characterize any target distribution for foundation models, but most models trained for specific tasks have an explicit or implicit target distribution.
 It is common to describe the target distribution manually with text as well as to describe it indirectly by characterizing the training data’s distribution.

-• As we will discuss in later chapters, the accuracy of a model is difficult to capture and communicate.
-Yet interface documentation should describe the expected accuracy in the target distributions and possibly also for more specific use cases.
+As we will discuss in later chapters, the accuracy of a model is difficult to capture and communicate.
+Yet, interface documentation should describe the expected accuracy in the target distributions and possibly also for more specific use cases.
 Typically this requires a description of how the model was evaluated, especially describing the evaluation data.
 This might include separate reporting of accuracy for different kinds of inputs, such as separate accuracy results for a voice recognition model across gender, age, and ethnic groups.

-• Latency, throughput, and availability of model-inference services can be documented through conventional service level agreements if the inference component is hosted as a service.
+Latency, throughput, and availability of model-inference services can be documented through conventional service level agreements if the inference component is hosted as a service.
 Also if provided as a library, documented timing-related qualities and resource requirements can provide useful information to users.

-• Other technical model qualities such as explainability, robustness, and calibration should be documented if available and evaluated.
+Other technical model qualities such as explainability, robustness, and calibration should be documented if available and evaluated.

-• Considering the various risks of using machine learning in production, responsible engineers should consider ethics broadly and fairness, safety, security, and privacy more specifically.
+Considering the various risks of using machine learning in production, responsible engineers should consider ethics broadly and fairness, safety, security, and privacy more specifically.
 Communicating corresponding considerations and evaluations for the model may help clients reason about how the model fits into a larger system.

 At this time, documentation for models and inference services is typically poor in practice.
 Model inference components are almost never documented explicitly in production projects within and between organizations, even though friction abounds at this interface between teams developing the model and teams using the model.
 Public APIs for models, such as Google’s Object Detection model, usually document how to invoke the service and what data types are transferred well, but not many APIs are documented with detailed information about other aspects, such as intended use, target distribution, evaluation, robustness, and ethical considerations.
-The model card and fact sheet proposals for model documentation are frequently discussed but only very rarely adopted – our own research showed that aside from less than one dozen flagship examples, even documentation following the model card template is often shallow.
+The model card and fact sheet proposals for model documentation are frequently discussed but only very rarely adopted—our own research showed that aside from less than one dozen flagship examples, even documentation following the model card template is often shallow.

 We believe that documenting models (and other ML components) is one of the significant open practical challenges in building ML-enabled systems today.
 Documentation is undervalued and often neglected at this important coordination point between teams.
-Compared to traditional software documentation, the inductive nature of machine learning without clear specifications (see chapters Introduction and Model Quality) raises new challenges when describing target distributions and expected accuracy and also many additional concerns around fairness, robustness, and security that can be challenging to capture precisely – if they have been considered and evaluated at all.
+Compared to traditional software documentation, the inductive nature of machine learning without clear specifications (see chapters Introduction and Model Quality) raises new challenges when describing target distributions and expected accuracy and also many additional concerns around fairness, robustness, and security that can be challenging to capture precisely—if they have been considered and evaluated at all.

 Summary